Skip to Content

 1. Admire beautiful bluebells

-A carpet of vibrant bluebells is a sure sign that spring has arrived, and you can see them in woodlands across the Cotswolds, with the best on display in April and May.
-One of the top places to see bluebells in the Cotswolds is Foxholes Nature Reserve, south of Kingham.
-Follow the 1.75-mile circular Wildlife Walk through ancient woodland to also spot birds and butterflies.
+A carpet of vibrant bluebells is a sure sign that spring has arrived, and you can see them in woodlands across the Cotswolds in April and May.
+One of the top places to see bluebells in the Cotswolds is at Foxholes Nature Reserve, south of Kingham.
+Follow the 1.75-mile circular Wildlife Walk through ancient woodland full of bluebells and spot birds and butterflies.

-Our other favourite Cotswold bluebell-spotting locations include Frith Wood Nature Reserve and Woodchester Park near Stroud, Cam Peak near Dursley, Leckhampton Hill near Cheltenham, Kiftsgate Court Gardens, and Dover’s Hill on the Cotswold Way near Chipping Campden.
+Our other favourite Cotswold bluebell-spotting locations include Siccaridge Wood near Cirencester, Frith Wood Nature Reserve and Woodchester Park near Stroud, Cam Peak near Dursley, Leckhampton Hill near Cheltenham and Dover’s Hill just outside Chipping Campden.

 2. Follow the Evesham Blossom Trail